-I've written about technologies as diverse as robotics, exotic plastics called artificial muscle, and synthetic biology.
-Behind every technology lie epiphanies, discoveries, and a lot of hard work.
+I've written about technologies as diverse as robotics, artificial muscle, and synthetic biology.
+Behind every technology lies epiphanies, discoveries, and a lot of hard work.
 In other words, there’s a human story, and that’s the story I seek.

-Vehicle-to-Grid: A New Spin on Car Payments, Miller-McCune magazine
+Vehicle-to-Grid: A New Spin on Car Payments, Pacific Standard magazine

 Buried in the high hopes for electric cars is the very real possibility that they can make money by powering and regulating the grid.